 The questions in Section 2 need to be answered if anyone on the application is in a nursing or Assisted Living Facility (ALF), or who needs a similar level of care to that provided in a nursing home or ALF to remain safely in his/her home (this is sometimes called Community-Based Care, or CBC).
 This screens an individual for "institutionalization," which is one of the key components of eligibility under one of the 300% of SSI ABD eligibility groups.
 An individual can be eligible to receive Medicaid payment for LTSS under any of the full-benefit programs, though.

-Question 12 asks whether anyone requires nursing home or CBC, and whether that person has a spouse (either living in the home with them or living elsewhere).
+Question 12 asks whether anyone requires nursing facility care or help such as bathing, dressing, toileting, etc. so s/he can remain in the home.
+If "yes" and there is a spouse who lives somewhere else, provide the name/address of the spouse.
 This is to help assess whether the person is receiving Long-Term Services and Supports (LTSS, sometimes called Long-Term Care, or LTC).
 If the spouse lives outside the home, the spouse's address is also needed.
 Note: Virginia does not recognize legal separation.
-Per Virginia law, spouses are considered to be married and legally responsible for one another unless divorced.
+Per Virginia law, spouses are considered to be married and legally responsible for one another until death/divorce.